wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 Aerial taught me that grit isn't glamorous.
 It's boring.
 Repetitive.
 Often invisible.
 Progress usually feels like stagnation until--_suddenly_--it doesn't.

-Research can sometimes feel the same, like you're spinning your wheels: revisiting the same questions, trying variations that still don't quite work.
+Research can sometimes feel the same: like you're spinning your wheels, revisiting the same questions, trying variations that still don't quite work.
 But if you stay with it, tweaking your approach and listening to your instincts, you eventually find the hold.

 ## Leveling up to overcome the flatland fallacy